 Summarising the Benefits of Bokashi vs Composting

-2. Not reliant on space – possible to do bokashi bin composting without an outdoor area
+- Not reliant on space – possible to do Bokashi bin composting without an outdoor area

 Final words: Is Bokashi Better Than Composting?

-In summary, when if comes to the great bokashi vs compost debate, the bokashi composting method is a faster and much simpler process than composting.
+In summary, when if comes to the great Bokashi vs compost debate, the Bokashi composting method is a faster and much simpler process than composting.
 However, I still believe traditional composting has its place.
-If you have a yard to look after then you might want to consider both a compost and bokashi bin to help recycle your garden and kitchen waste.
+If you have a yard to look after then you might want to consider both a compost and Bokashi bin like I do to help recycle your garden and kitchen waste.

 About the Author